YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 *About U-37...* she's the designated Light Armour murderer, and since she tends to stick around for longer than normal thanks to the O2/Rld boosts, she's also exceptionally good at it.
 The extra O2 also lets her use slower torps without a snorkel.
 *About U-47...* yes, she does have a solo skill; no, you do not use her solo.
 You're taking her for her brutal damage output, not because of the solo meme skill.
 *About U-81...* she torpedoes harder and gains more than the others from having fellow countrychildren around.
+*About U-96...* the cheerleader of the bunch, she'll throw around lovely buffs for the rest of them and otherwise play like everyone else in there.
 *About U-101...* being able to close the distance with the enemy drastically lowers the chance to physically miss the target and frees up a slot for the Pressurised Hull aux item (unless the enemy is *that* far away, which is very unlikely).
 *About U-110...* COMMENCE RNG FIESTA!
 Or don't, the buffs are minimal and there's no guarantee you'll get the ones you want when you actually need them.
 Still better than 556 though.
 *About U-522...* the call-in from across the map is a bit of a meme since you can move your fleet around anyway, but the extra O2 is just enough to let her skip Snorkels in favour of another Oxytorp.